 But that means we are missing some of the nuances.
 It is always important to learn more about the terms related to sustainable fashion – like slow fashion.

 Slow fashion supports clothes made out of high sustainable quality materials, clothes that are being recycled, proper working conditions for everyone involved, and everything that makes clothes leave a less negative impact on the earth.
 Sounds a lot like sustainable fashion right?

-But of course, there is more to it then just so.
-To find out more about slow fashion check out our step by step guide to understanding slow fashion here.
+But of course, there is more to it than just so.
+To find out more about slow fashion check out our step-by-step guide to understanding slow fashion here.